Skip to main content

 About this employer

-The cases primarily involve Retaliation (2 of 6), Discrimination.
+The published opinions primarily involve Retaliation (3 of 6), Discrimination (2 of 6), Wrongful Termination.
 Browse the linked claim hubs for outcome statistics and other employers facing the same allegations.
-Retaliation and Discrimination.
+Retaliation, Discrimination and Wrongful Termination.

 Applicable statutes referenced across these rulings include: NLRA (29 U.S.C. §§ 151-169) — The National Labor Relations Act (NLRA) protects the rights of employees to organize, form or join labor unions, bargain collectively through representatives of their choosing, and engage in other concerted activities for mutual aid or protection.
 See the NLRA reference page for filing deadlines, employee thresholds, and remedies.
 NLRA.